-Sometimes chili powder is exactly what you need to get some spice into your dishes.
+At times, chili powder is just what you require to add some zest to your food.

 Here’s what you need to know about the shelf-life of chili powder.
 Chili powder can stay fresh for 1-2 years past the best-by date on the label.

 Signs Chili Powder Is Bad

 Chili powder won’t go bad in a way that’s unsafe to eat unless some water gets to it.
 If you find any signs of mold, wet spots, or big clumps, that means water has contaminated the powder, and you should get rid of it.